sirdiwakar/logger/README.md

     - `PASSWORD`: Password for MongoDB authentication.
     - `PORT`: Port number for the HTTP server (default: 3000)
 4. Run the application using `npm start`.

+### Using Docker
+1. Clone this repository.
+2. Create a `.env` file and add following keys to it:
+    - `DATABASE`: MongoDB connection string.
+    - `PASSWORD`: Password for MongoDB authentication.
+    - `PORT`: Port number for the HTTP server (default: 3000)
+3. Run the application using `docker-compose up --build app`.
+4. Edit the `docker-compose.yml` file to customize different parameters.

 ## Usage